apollographql/apollo-client/docs/source/caching/cache-interaction.md

 These methods are described in detail below.

 > **Important:** You should call these methods on your app's `ApolloClient` object, _not_
 > directly on the cache.
 By doing so, the `ApolloClient` object broadcasts
 > cache changes to your entire app, which enables automatic UI updates.
 If you
 > call these methods directly on the cache instead, changes are _not_ broadcast.

-All code samples below assume that you have initialized an instance of  `ApolloClient` and that you have imported the `gql` tag from `graphql-tag`.
+All code samples below assume that you have initialized an instance of  `ApolloClient` and that you have imported the `gql` function from `@apollo/client`.

 ## `readQuery`

 The `readQuery` method enables you to run GraphQL queries directly on your cache.

 If your cache contains all of the data necessary to fulfill a specified query, `readQuery` returns a data object in the shape of your query, just like a GraphQL server does.

 If your cache _doesn't_ contain all of the data necessary to fulfill a specified query, `readQuery` throws an error.
 It _never_ attempts to fetch data from a remote server.

 Pass `readQuery` a GraphQL query string like so: